hwclock

 corrected current Hardware Clock time with the new set time, from that

-stamp from the adjtime file.
-This updated drift factor is then saved
+timestamp from the adjtime file.
+This updated drift factor is then

 A small amount of error creeps in when the Hardware Clock is set, so